 Once approved, it is essential that a public authority periodically reviews and updates its core business Retention and disposal schedule to ensure it remains current.
 Events which may trigger a review include changes in legislative requirements and machinery of government changes.

 Further information on implementing retention and disposal schedules can be found on the Queensland State Archives’ website.

 Principle 2 : The disposal of public records must be authorised by the State Archivist

 The disposal (including the destruction, damage, abandonment, donation, amendment, sale or transfer) of public records (or part of a record) can only be performed with the written authorisation of the State Archivist or other legal authority.
 At a minimum, public authorities must:

-Ensure the method of destruction of public records is appropriate to the sensitivity of the records and conforms with local environmental regulations, and
+- ensure the method of destruction of public records is appropriate to the sensitivity of the records and conforms with local environmental regulations

-Disposal activities should be incorporated into the public authority's compliance program established under Principles 2 and 7 of Information Standard 40: Recordkeeping and only undertaken in accordance with a current Retention and Disposal Schedule approved by the State Archivist.
+Disposal activities should be incorporated into the public authority's compliance program established under principles 2 and 7 of IS40 and only undertaken in accordance with a current Retention and disposal schedule approved by the State Archivist.